olafmoriarty/blue-bots-done-quick/README.md

 ### Backend
 In the `backend` folder, create a file named `secrets.php`.
 For security reasons this file is not included in the repo, but you can use the `secrets-template.php` file as a template on how to fill it in.

-Set up a cron job that runs `bot.php` every five minutes, and another cron job that runs `profiler-bot.php`.
+Set up a cron job that runs `bot.php` every five minutes, and another cron job that runs `profiler-bot.php` once a day.

 ### Frontend
 Install dependencies using `npm install` and then build it like you normally would.